 The exchanges intend to ask national regulators to pass the deal to the European Commission so that clearance is required only from one authority, ICE said in a regulatory filing today.
 The Brussels-based commission can demand jurisdiction over deals that have a cross-border impact.

 ICE, the 12-year-old energy and commodity futures bourse, agreed on Dec.
-21 to acquire NYSE Euronext (NYX) for cash and stock worth $8.2 billion.
+21 to acquire NYSE Euronext (NYX:US) for cash and stock worth $8.2 billion.
 EU regulators blocked Deutsche Boerse AG’s purchase of NYSE last year, citing concern over competition in derivatives and clearing and rejecting arguments the combined exchange would be a regional champion.

 To contact the reporter on this story: Aoife White in Brussels at email@example.com.